 The athletic experience at Hesston College goes beyond the field or court as Christian coaches who model values of personal development provide important leadership in developing students as athletes and competent individuals.

-Additional theatre participation opportunities beyond the scheduled shows include numerous theatre courses from The Art of Theatre to Stage Makeup; the HC Theatre Company course features community engagement with a weekend or longer excursion to tour regional and professional theaters and places of significance in surrounding states.
-Theatre also offers many opportunities to represent the program in forums and chapels and at special events.
+Additional theatre participation opportunities beyond the scheduled shows include numerous theatre courses including Acting I and II, Theatrical Design and Stage Makeup; the HC Theatre Company course features community engagement with a weekend or longer excursion to tour regional and professional theaters and places of significance in surrounding states.
+Theatre also offers many opportunities to represent the program in forums, chapels and at special events.

-The program also offers an overnight, weeklong summer camp for middle and high school and middle school theatre camp, Broadway in the Black Box, and paid internships to Hesston College students who want to gain experience in leadership and organizational opportunities.
+The program also offers an overnight, weeklong summer camp for middle and high school and middle school theatre camp with paid internships for Hesston College students who want to gain experience in leadership and organizational opportunities.
 Experience is the best teacher in the field of theatre and Hesston College has many opportunities from which to choose.

 or more than a century, music has been an important component of campus life at Hesston.
 The music department offers students unique and varied performance opportunities.
 Two Hesston College choirs – Bel Canto Singers and Global Voices – offer students an artistic outlet and a place to advance singing skills.
 The college offers a variety of instrumental opportunities.
 Auditions are required for membership in each ensemble.